-The National Palliative Care ProgramOn 26 May 2015, the Assistant Minister for Health, the Hon Fiona Nash MP, announced the following organisations that will receive funding under the National Palliative Care Program:
+The National Palliative Care ProjectsOn 26 May 2015, the then Assistant Minister for Health, the Hon Fiona Nash MP, announced the following recipients of funding under the National Palliative Care Projects:

 - Queensland University of Technology to continue educating and training the health workforce to provide quality palliative care;

-- Australian Healthcare and Hospitals Association to continue to provide palliative care training, including training on the Guidelines for a Palliative Approach for Aged Care in the Community Setting as well as the development of an information on-line portal;
+- Australian Healthcare and Hospitals Association to continue to provide free online palliative care training, including training on the Guidelines for a Palliative Approach for Aged Care in the Community Setting, as well as the development of an information on-line portal;

 - The University of Wollongong to continue the Palliative Care Outcomes Collaboration, identifying and measuring the impact of palliative care on people with a life-limiting illness, their families and carers;